 If you have not already done so, request an AAR Summary from the DNR using the contact information on this page.
 If an AAR Summary is not available then the availability of air resources will not be considered when determining if modeling will be required.

-For non-Prevention of Significant Deterioration (non-PSD) projects, all facilities are required to submit Form MD (Non-PSD Modeling Determination Form).
-This form also requires the facility to document any pollutant emissions increases due to the project.
+For non-Prevention of Significant Deterioration (non-PSD) projects, the DNR provides Form MD (Non-PSD Modeling Determination Form) to assist applicants in pre-determining when modeling may be required.
+This form summarizes the two main triggers: project emission levels and availability of air resources..
 If emissions exceed the Significant Emission Rate (SER) threshold for any pollutants, then modeling is required for those pollutants.
+For pollutants that will be increased, if the area is already close to the NAAQS then modeling is required.
+The AAR Summary can be used to determine if the area is close to the NAAQS.
 In addition, there may be other considerations on a case-by-case basis, where DNR may determine that modeling is required.

 For PSD projects, an air dispersion modeling analysis is generally required as part of an air quality analysis of ambient impacts associated with the project.

 The box at the top of the AAR Summary lists all facilities that were the focus of the modeling analyses used to estimate the amount of air resources currently being utilized.
 All other sources of air emissions are included in the modeling analyses as part of the background concentration.